csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 ./cpprand_stgol_omp -i 3 -w 4 -l 4 -d -c
 ```

-This will print the random numbers generated at each each iteration by each thread.
+This will print the random numbers generated at each iteration by each thread.
 The values printed for each iteration are the random number, the id, the thread id, an i,j of the cell.
 Look carefully and observe that thread 0 is working on id index 7, 9, 13, etc. and thread 1 is working on id index 8, 10, 14, etc.

 Look at the code for the trng versions and note carefully how this library is used.
 Its use is slightly different, so look closely.
 Run some examples using `./trng_stgol_omp ` under different scenarios if you have access to this library.

 Also note in each version which variables are private and which are shared. **BEWARE**: look carefully and list all the private variables- some are not in the pragma.
 Why is this?

 ### Two different random libraries behave differently

 In the stochastic mode there are observable differences between these two random number libraries.